 Nonprofit Website Audit Overview

-First up, what’s the point of auditing our nonprofit’s website?
+First, what’s the point of auditing our nonprofit’s website?

 First off, a great audit should be actionable.
-Right?
 The whole point is that you leave with an action plan so you can prioritize what next steps are going to be the best use of your time.

-Next up, a great website audit should be comprehensive — at least comprehensive enough.
-They don’t necessarily need to cover every single page of your website.
-But they definitely need to include the most important pages, since those are the pages that are going to have the greatest impact on your visitors’ journey once they’re on your website.
-(And we’re going to talk a little bit more in just a minute about how to identify these highest leverage pages as part of your audit.)
+You don’t necessarily need to audit every single page of your nonprofit’s website.
+But you definitely need to include the most important pages since those are going to be the ones that will have the greatest impact on your visitors’ journey once they’re on your website.

 And finally, a great website audit needs to be efficient.
 It just shouldn’t take a ton of time to complete.
 Because if it’s not efficient, it’s just a whole lot more likely that it’s gonna get bumped to the back burner.